Basic Vacuum Technology

 Those entering the field of vacuum technology or fields using vacuum technology who need a detailed working knowledge of vacuum equipment and practice will benefit from this comprehensive introduction.
 Those interested in a review of vacuum basics will also find this course valuable.

-Instructors: Allen Riddle, Lawrence Livermore National Laboratory and Ed Arata, Sandia National Laboratories
+Instructors: Allen Riddle, Lawrence Livermore National Laboratory and Steven Larson, Sandia National Laboratories

 Allen Riddle is a senior engineer at the National Ignition Facility at Lawrence Livermore National Laboratory with 15 years experience in and around vacuum systems.
 He serves as the vacuum system manager of 7 unique pumping systems and over 20 vessels at NIF and currently leads the facility design team.
 Previous experiences include 5 years at Sandia National Laboratory at the Z-facility and running the Thermal Vacuum Lab which conducted multi-week satellite tests and operated several bakeout chambers.
 Graduated with a BS degree in Mechanical Engineering in 2001 from Brigham Young University.